LauraSabba/SoleMon_project/README.md

-# Welcome to the solemon survey GitHub Page!
+# Welcome to the Solemon survey GitHub Page!

 This repo hosts the utilities used to collect and process data on board.
 The explanation of the procedure used to collect data is detailed in the